maxamillion32/gift-registry/readme.txt

 Go to [Sliverware Applications](http://sliverwareapps.com/registry) to view screenshots

 == Changelog ==

+= 1.7.2 =
+* Fixes issue where IPNs for gifts from non-logged-in users may not complete

 = 1.7.1 =
 * Fixes issue where apostrophes in description cause blank items on cart page